braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/get_started/the_basics.md

 {% tabs %}
   {% tab Canvas %}
-  A Canvas is a unified interface where marketers can set up campaigns with multiple messages and steps to form a cohesive journey.
+  Canvas is a unified interface where marketers craft campaigns with multiple messages.
+It's a bit like a visual programming tool, letting you build a cohesive user journey out of a series of steps.

   {% endtab %}